How I Picked A SAAS Stock

 Both Microsoft and Salesforce are part of the elite Dow Jones Index.

-I wanted to look at stocks that meet some of the following criteria:
+These are the stocks that I chose to review that meet some of the following criteria:

 - SAAS: All 5 offer SAAS solutions